mirzawaqasahmed/f5-big-iq-lab/docs/class01/module3/lab2.rst

 Lab 3.2: Delete Application via API with Ansible (6.0.x only)
 -------------------------------------------------------------

 .. warning:: Starting BIG-IQ 6.1, AS3 should be the preferred method to deploy application services programmatically through BIG-IQ.
+Go `here`_ if you are on 6.1 or later.

+.. _here: ../module5/module5.html

 In this lab, we are going to delete an application using Ansible.